pratikthanki/pratikthanki.github.io/index.md

-I have a varied background in technology, from building and scaling data platforms used by quants and analysts for equity, fixed-income and alternatives research, through to building low-latency distributed systems in the energy trading sector, where the expectation is high availability.
+I have a varied background in technology, from building and scaling data platforms used by quants and analysts for equity, fixed-income and alternatives research, through to building low-latency distributed systems in the energy trading sector where the expectation is high availability.
 I even worked at a sports tech start-up building bespoke applications, working with some of the biggest sports teams and organisations around the world.